puskarpeter/frinxio.github.io/frinx-uniresource/developer-guide/readme.md

 tests](https://github.com/FRINXio/resource-manager/tree/master/api-tests)
 available and can be executed using [integration-test.sh](https://github.com/FRINXio/resource-manager/blob/master/integration-test.sh).
-These tests need to be executed against UniResource running as a black box (ideally as a container).
+These tests need to be executed against Resource Manager running as a black box (ideally as a container).

 ### Wasmer